-HSA Home Warranty, also called Home Security of America, offers home warranties to both homebuyers and sellers.
-The Business has been in operation since 1984.
+HSA Home Warranty, also called Home Security of America, offers home warranties to home buyers and sellers.
+HSA has been in operation since 1984.
 In 2014, American Home Shield acquired the business and now operates as HSA’s parent company.
 American Home Shield also offers home warranties, but its plans and policies differ from HSA’s.

 Even at the base level, HSA’s home warranty plans offer comprehensive coverage for elements like central air conditioning systems, central heating systems, kitchen appliances, clothes washers and dryers, plumbing systems, and electrical systems.

-With a variety of add-on and upgrade options, you can tailor these plans to offer additional coverage as needed.
-Investing in a home warranty can help to minimize the expenses of selling a house or the unexpected costs you might face when in your new home.
+With various add-on and upgrade options, you can tailor these plans to offer additional coverage as needed.
+Investing in a home warranty can help minimize the expenses of selling a house or the unexpected costs you might face when in your new home.

 HSA Home Warranty Plans

-Coverage is currently only available in 26 states, so before you dig into the details of each warranty plan, start by making sure that your state is eligible for coverage.
-Trade call fees start at $75 and can be as high as $125, though most states have fees of $100, which is an average price.
-If you live in Montana, you’ll have the option of choosing a higher trade call fee and a lower premium, or you can choose the opposite.
+HSA Home Warranty coverage is currently only available in 26 states, so before you dig into the details of each warranty plan, start by making sure that your state is eligible for coverage.
+Service fees start at $75 and can be as high as $125, though most states have fees of $100, which is an average price.
+If you live in Montana, you’ll have the option of choosing a higher service call fee and a lower premium, or you can choose the opposite.

 Basic Seller/Buyer Plan